A Fall Get-Into-College Plan for Junior Year

 5. Attend college fairs and college presentations

 Whether you attend virtually or in person, college fairs and presentations are great opportunities to learn about schools and connect with admissions reps.
-Check college websites for information about virtual student panels, guided tours, or webinars, for students and parents, or visit the website of the National Association for College Admissions Counseling (NACAC) for a list of upcoming virtual college fairs.
+Check college websites for information about virtual student panels, guided tours, or webinars, for students and parents, or visit the website of the National Association for College Admissions Counseling (NACAC) for a list of upcoming college fairs.

 6. Review college saving/financing plans with your parents or guardians

 Be sure to talk with your parents about how much they can afford to pay for college and how much financial aid, loan, or other sources you might need to finance your education.
 Keep these amounts in mind as you research colleges.
 Learn more about finding your college fit, financially speaking, and college net price.

 7. Research colleges online and start your preliminary college list